highlights

 Rafa was already representing Spain in 2004, being a key contributor in his nation’s victory over the United States in the Davis Cup final.
 By defeating the then world No. 2 Andy Roddick, Rafa became the youngest winner of a singles Davis Cup match for a victorious team at only 18 years and six months.

-The World Gets to Know Rafa Nadal
+The World Meets Rafa Nadal

 2005 was a breakout year for Nadal.
 After becoming the youngest player since Becker to reach the third round of the Miami Masters, Rafa went on to pick up numerous titles.
 Nadal became the winningest teenage male player in a year by securing 11 singles titles, forging a reputation as the “King of Clay,” as eight of those titles were on clay court events.